Committee for NCTE, NAB merger hopeful of implementation - citifmonline.com

 “Our recommendation is that the two bodies should be merged.
 As part of our work we had interactions with a large number of people… our conclusions are based not on what NAB wants or the NCTE wants but listening to all the presentations.
 Our view is that they would operate better if they were put together under one unit.
 They will still carry out their individual assignments but this time, there would be one organization that will superintend over all of them, Prof Ayertey stated.

-This new committee is expected to be known as the Ghana Tertiary Education Commission (GTEC), which will be headed by a director-general, with three deputies, each of whom will be assigned clear-cut roles.
+This new regulatory body is expected to be known as the Ghana Tertiary Education Commission (GTEC), which will be headed by a director-general, with three deputies, each of whom will be assigned clear-cut roles.

 The Committee is chaired by a former Director-General of the Ghana Education Service (GES), Prof. Jerome Djangmah, and it has Prof. J.N.
 Ayertey, Mr. Kwesi Eshun, Mrs Lucy Brimpong Ayeh and Ms Ecclis Andoh as other members.